 The ACE-Lite slave interface, with _s suffix, drives the untranslated address to the TBU.
-You must connect pin-to-pin the read address, write address, read data, write data, and buffered write response channels of the ACE-Lite slave interface, with _s suffix, to an ACE-Lite master interface.
+You must connect pin-to-pin the read address, write address, read data, write data, and buffered write response channels of the ACE-Lite slave interface to an ACE-Lite master interface.
 In a system, the master interface can be the AXI bus infrastructure output or the output of a bridge that converts another bus protocol to AXI.

 The MMU-500 supports only the ACE-Lite master interface for every TBU.
 You must tie the extra ACE-Lite signals to their inactive values and the sysbardisable_<tbuname> signal to HIGH to use AXI3 or AXI4 master interfaces.